Menahasrinivas/Task7/Readme.md

 This file contains Problems of array functions of Rest countries data.
-By using Filter function,Reduce function also.
+By using the Filter function,Reduce function also.